Reese1010/Elastic-Log-Analysis/README.md

  ![Kibana Query](svc_Query.png)
 * Behavioral Analysis: Reviewed timestamps, source IPs, and workstation names to identify unusual login patterns
 * Compromised Endpoint Identification:  Pinpointed machines that were accessed using the stolen vulscan credentials outside of normal scanner behavior
+  IT09 Workstation (15/40 entries)
   ![Compromised Endpoint](svc_sus_comp1.png)
+  IT08 Workstation (5/40 entries)
   ![Compromised Endpoint](svc_sus_comp2.png)
+  IT04 Workstation (20/40 entries)
   ![Compromised Endpoint](svc_sus_comp3.png)

+* The vulscan account should only ever log in from 10.5.55.11 / SEC01.YOLP.com.
+* This query returned 40 log entries, all of which represent unauthorized or suspicious logins using vulscan.
+Every single one of these logons is a Logon Type 10, meaning they occurred via Remote Desktop Protocol (RDP).
+* Logic behind the query:
+  Event ID 4624 (indicating successful login)
+  Logins using the vulscan account
+  Exclusion of logins from the legitimate IP and workstation (10.5.55.11, SEC01.YOLP.com